lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for foreign domestic local and internal interference with the attacks on the election process
 - rules, policies, and procedures for voter registration
 - rules, policies, and procedures for voter identification
-- for evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials
+- For evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials